WilliamCCHuang/graph-neural-networks/GCN/README.md

 You can set different dataset in the argument `--dataset` to reproduce other results.
 See help for more setting.

-Once the training is completed, there would be a model file called `gcn.pth`, and an image called `gcn.png` which visualizes loss and accuracy during the training.
+Once the training is completed, there would be a model file called `gcn_{dataset}.pth`, and an image called `gcn_{dataset}.png` which visualizes loss and accuracy during the training.
 The accuracy on test set can be seen at the tail of output on your terminal.

 ![](./images/gcn.png)